xorhex/mlget/README.md

 Usage: ./mlget [OPTIONS] hash_arguments...
       --comment strings     Add comment to the sample when uploading to your own instance of MWDB.
+      --config              Parse and print the config file --downloadonly        Download from any source, including your personal instance of MWDB.
+                            When this flag is set; it will NOT update any output file with the hashes not found.
-      --config              Parse and print the config file --from string         The service to download the malware from.
+      --from string         The service to download the malware from.
                               Must be one of:
                               - tg (Triage)